-Gallbladder diseases can also be diagnosed using ultrasonography, chest and abdomen x-ray and physical examination
+Gallbladder disease treatment can also be diagnosed using ultrasonography, chest and abdomen x-ray and physical examination

 On the other hand, gout can be diagnosed by use of blood test.
 A blood test is used to measure the levels of uric acid in the blood.
 This test is not conclusive because some people may have high uric acid levels in the blood but do not have gout symptoms while others may not have high levels of uric acid in the blood but have gout symptoms.

 Another test that can be used to diagnose gout is a joint fluid test.
-The joint fluid is usually collected and examined under a microscope to check the presence of urate crystals.
+The joint fluid is usually collected and examined under a microscope to check for the presence of urate crystals in gout.

 Gout can be treated using several medications.
 These include;

 - Steroids – Steroids usually help to relieve the patient from pain and inflammation.

 - Non-steroidal anti-inflammatory drugs (NSAIDs) – NSAIDs drugs are used to relieve joint pain.
 Examples of NSAIDs drugs used to treat gout are naproxen and ibuprofen.
 These drugs have risked such as bleeding, ulcers and stomach pain especially when taken in high doses.